 Author: Assoc Prof Patrick Emanuel, Dermatopathologist, Auckland, New Zealand, 2013.

 A cystic space occupies the dermis which may be unilocular (figure 1).
-The cystic space is lined by an thin epithelial layer consisting of 1–2 layers.
-The cells have an slightly eosinophilic cytoplasm, bilaminar (figures 2).
+The cystic space is lined by a thin epithelial layer consisting of 1–2 layers.
+The cells have slightly eosinophiliccytoplasm, which is bilaminar (figures 2).

-Apocrine hidrocystoma: Some authorities believe eccrine hidrocystoma is also apocrine derived.
-The epithelium of aprocrine hidrocytoma has pominent luminal blebbing ("apocrine snouts").
+Apocrine hidrocystoma — some authorities believe eccrine hidrocystoma is actually apocrine in origin.
+However, the epithelium of aprocrine hidrocystoma has pominent luminal blebbing ('apocrine snouts').